 But I have never been hindered in my will, nor compelled when I did not will.
 And how is this possible?
 I have placed my movements toward action in obedience to God [fate].
 Is it His will that I shall have fever?
 It is my will also.
 Is it His will that I should move toward anything?
 It is my will also.
 Is it His will that I should obtain anything?
 It is my wish also.
 Does He not will?
 I do not wish.
 Is it His will that I be put to the rack?
 It is my will then to die; it is my will then to be put to the rack.
 Who, then, is still able to hinder me contrary to my own judgement, or to compel me?
 No more than he can hinder or compel Zeus.
 (The Discourses, Book IV, Chapter 1)

 These are strong claims indeed, but it seems that even under torture Epictetus was able to control his response by aligning his wants with his fate.
 In modern times, U.S. Navy Airman James Stockdale credited the philosophy of Epictetus with helping him endure more than seven years as a prisoner of war in Vietnam.
 Thankfully, most of us will never have to endure physical torture, but many of us are tormented by fear, anxiety, and depression.
-Here again, Epictetus has something to offer.
-The psychologist Albert Ellis, the founder of Rational Emotive Behavior Therapy, a form of today’s popular cognitive behavioral therapy, credited Epictetus with providing a foundation for his system of psychotherapy.
+Moreover, the psychologist Albert Ellis, the founder of Rational Emotive Behavior Therapy, a form of today’s popular cognitive behavioral therapy, credited Epictetus with providing a foundation for his system of psychotherapy.
 So there is still much to learn today from this ancient philosophy.

 Epictetus even extended this analysis to feelings of anger or betrayal toward others.
 What others do is external to us; we only have control over our response.
 What others do doesn’t hurt us—unless we let it.
 For instance, suppose someone tells us that we are worthless or unlovable.
 Does this hurt us?
 No, not unless we let it.
 Words are just sounds in the world.
 Why should they hurt us?
 The wind and the ocean make sounds that don’t hurt us.
 We could let the sound of the wind hurt us.
 We could say “I’m no good because I’m in the wind’s way!”
 But the wind’s blowing doesn’t make you, in the way, any more than someone telling you are stupid makes you stupid.
 These things only hurt you if you let them.
 This is what Epictetus taught, and it is one of the most valuable lessons in the history of thought.